the-data-center/Who-Lives/2020/SQLWhoLivesMarkdown2020.md

 <div class="highlight" markdown="1">

 This brief examines the most current demographic data released by the U.S. Census Bureau and identifies important trends in metro area parishes.
-Included are data on race and ethnicity, age, educational attainment, internet access, poverty, income, children, access to vehicles, foreign-born population, geographic mobility, homeownership, homeowners with a mortgage, housing costs and affordability, single-person households, commuting, and housing stock.
+Included are data on race and ethnicity, age, educational attainment, Internet access, poverty, income, children, access to vehicles, foreign-born population, geographic mobility, homeownership, homeowners with a mortgage, housing costs and affordability, single-person households, commuting, and housing stock.
 </div>

 The U.S. Census Bureau estimates that 1,273,979 residents were living in